stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   The next night devils danced on the roofs of Arkham, and unnatural madness howled in the wind.
 Through the fevered town had crept a curse which some said was greater than the plague, and which some whispered was the embodied daemon-soul of the plague itself.
-Eight houses were entered by a nameless thing which strewed red death in its wake&mdash;in all, seventeen maimed and shapeless remnants of bodies were left behind by the voiceless, sadistic monster that crept abroad.
+Eight houses were entered by a nameless thing which strewed red death in its wake--in all, seventeen maimed and shapeless remnants of bodies were left behind by the voiceless, sadistic monster that crept abroad.
 A few persons had half seen it in the dark, and said it was white and like a malformed ape or anthropomorphic fiend.
 It had not left behind quite all that it had attacked,